Thai Buddhist sculpture: Chiang Saen and Lan Na images

-Chiang Saen and Lanna images were created in northern Thailand between the tenth and thirteenth centuries.
-Early images were similar to the Pala style Buddha images of India, with lotus bud or orb shaped hair curls, round faces, narrow lips and prominent chests.
-Such images were usually in the subduing Mara position, cross-legged, with the soles of the Buddha's feet visible.
-Many later Chiang Saen and Lanna images began to be constructed from crystals and gemstones.
+Chiang Saen and Lan Na images were made in northern Thailand between the tenth and thirteenth centuries.
+Pierre Baptiste notes that for northern Thailand the earliest objects carrying a date belong to the fifteenth century.
+Early examples resemble Pala images of India, with lotus-bud or orb-shaped hair curls, round faces, narrow lips and prominent chests.
+They are usually shown subduing Mara, cross-legged, with the soles of the feet visible.
+Later Chiang Saen and Lan Na images were increasingly made from crystal and gemstone.